mjrusso/mountain/README.md

 ```

 At this point, the combined document (_screenplay.fountain_) is the source of
-truth, as it some text that is not in several of the documents that it
+truth, as it has some text that is not in several of the documents that it
 references.

 To update the other documents (i.e., the manifest and each of the files it